Amrutha2567/Spotify_API_Integration/README.md

 📄 License

-This project is open-sourced under the MIT Licens.
+This project is open-sourced under the MIT License.